MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 #### What is auto-complete?

 When you  make a pull request into a branch with branch policies configured, it enables the **Set auto-complete** button for the pull request.
 Use this option to [automatically complete](pull-requests.md#complete-the-pull-request) if you don't expect any problems with your changes.
-Your pull request finished once it meets all policies.
+Your pull request finished once it meets all optional and required policies.

 <a name="how_works"></a>